OfekiAlm/filter-garden-ezikon/README.md

 ```
 /root-directory
   ├── /src
-  │   ├── main.lua             # Main script for executing the conversion
   │   ├── config.lua           # Configuration file for paths and settings
   │   ├── /modules             # Modules for specific functionalities
   │   │   ├── JsonFieldExtractor.lua   # Module for extarcting JSON file